SeanRoy/lambda-maven-plugin/README.md

 * `memorySize` Defaults to 1024MB NOTE: Please review the AWS Lambda documentation on this setting as it could have an impact on your billing.
 * `vpcSubnetIds` The VPC Subnets that Lambda should use to set up your VPC configuration.
 Format: "subnet-id (cidr-block) | az name-tag".
 * `vpcSecurityGroupIds` The VPC Security Groups that Lambda should use to set up your VPC configuration.
 Format: "sg-id (sg-name) | name-tag".
 Should be configured.
 * `publish` This boolean parameter can be used to request AWS Lambda to update the Lambda function and publish a version as an atomic operation.
-This is global for all functions and won't overwrite publish paramter in provided Lambda configuration
+This is global for all functions and won't overwrite publish paramter in provided Lambda configuration.
+Setting to false will only update $LATEST.
 * `functionNameSuffix` The suffix for the lambda function.
 Function name is automatically suffixed with it.
 When left blank no suffix will be applied.
 * `forceUpdate` This boolean parameter can be used to force update of existing configuration.
 Use it when you don't publish a function and want to deploy code in your Lambda function.
 * `triggers` A list of one or more triggers that execute Lambda function.
 Currently `CloudWatch Events - Schedule`, `SNS`, `DynamoDB` and `Kinesis` are supported.
 When `functionNameSuffix` is present then suffix will be added automatically.